Daryl DixonPlayed by Norman Reedus

 Daryl insists on going back for his brother, but they fail to find him.
 After walkers attack the survivors' camp outside Atlanta, Daryl suggests it's comeuppance for Merle, stating "you reap what you sow."

-But when the situation at the farm becomes dire, Daryl proves himself a worthy ally to Rick, following his lead on dealing with a dangerous prisoner, defending the farm against a walker attack and even mercy-killing a gravely injured Dale when Rick hesitates. (“Ain’t no reason you should do all the heavy lifting,” he later tells Rick.)
+Over time, Daryl proves himself a worthy ally to Rick, following his lead on dealing with a dangerous prisoner, defending the farm against a walker attack and even mercy-killing a gravely injured Dale when Rick hesitates. ("Ain't no reason you should do all the heavy lifting," he later tells Rick.)

 Even when the survivors are forced off the farm and the others question Rick's leadership, Daryl remains loyal: "Rick's done alright by me," he tells a doubtful Carol. "[He] has honor."